MHaringa/insurancerating/docs/reference/edit_smoothing.md

 - from, to:

-  Numeric values giving the start and end of the source-variable interval to modify.
+  Optional numeric values giving the start and end of the source-variable interval to modify.
+Supply both for a local curve edit, or omit both when only `effect_strength` is changed.

 - from_value, to_value: